janmarthedal/janmr.com/_posts/2009-04-20-the-game-of-nim.markdown

 <div style="float:right"><a href="{% amazon taocp4f1 %}"><img src="{% bookcover taocp4f1 %}" /></a></div>
 I have known the game of Nim for many years.
 Once, a friend of mine beat me repeatedly in one game after another and I had no idea how he did it.
 Looking back, I am not sure he knew the perfect Nim-strategy, but he knew enough to frustrate me immensely.
 A year ago or so, I was flicking through Fascicle 1 of <a href="http://www-cs-faculty.stanford.edu/~uno/taocp.html">The Art of Computer Programming</a>, Volume 4 by <a href="http://www-cs-faculty.stanford.edu/~uno/">Donald E. Knuth</a>, and I read about the strategy of Nim.
 The strategy is *very* simple but I could not possibly understand *why* it worked.

-This article shows why the strategy works, introducing the necessary game theory along the way.<span></span>
+This article shows why the strategy works, introducing the necessary game theory along the way.

 ### Nim